 This one ounce gold bullion coin is the sixth addition to The Queen’s Beasts bullion range.
-Inspired by ancient symbols of power and identity, the range brings to life the ten imposing statues that lined the entrance to Westminster Abbey in 1953 at the coronation of Her Majesty The Queen.
+Inspired by ancient symbols of power and identity, the range brings to life the ten imposing statues that lined the entrance to Westminster Abbey in 1953 at the coronation of Her Late Majesty The Queen.

 In heraldry, the falcon symbolises single-minded determination.
 First used by Edward III, the device was also employed by his grandson Richard II as a Royal Badge.
 Likewise, Richard’s uncles employed falcons as motifs.
 The device became particularly associated with the House of York.